yl-coder/simple-go-backend/README.md

 3. Run go app

+### TODO

+- Refactor the constants aka magic string/number (Not sure if there's any annotation processor that can generate fieldname const for the repo table struct)

 ### Potential Improvement

 - Better code structure, shifting some cross-cutting concern packages such as errs and logger to a separate go module.